jeffreysbrother/generator-tcg/README.md

 * Cloning is prevented when the subdirectory already exists.
 * User is alerted when she attempts to copy a directory that does not exist.
 * Pass multiple arguments to create multiple copies of the default variation (this, of course, is optional).
+* Polyfill for `Object.values`, in case it is not supported on all machines.

 ### Future Features: